Appointment of Queen's Counsel in Scotland 2019

 The Independent Observer, Elaine Noad, summarised the procedure in her 2012 report, which can be found at: - https://www2.gov.scot/resource/0040/00401924.pdf

 Review of the process of recommendation for appointment

 - Guide for Applicants amended 11 March 2019

 - Applicant Self-assessment forms

 - Assessments by senators

-- Copies of the emails announcing this round of appointments
+- Copies of emails announcing to potential applicants the current round of appointments

 The Lord Justice General confirmed that he had held consultations with the Dean of the Faculty of Advocates, the President of the Law Society of Scotland and the Lord Advocate regarding the appointment process.

 I carefully considered the terms of the Guide for Applicants and the application forms.

 Analysis of the Information Considered